JamitLabs/Jetworking/README.md

 ## Documentation

 The documentation of every `public` / `open` interface of `Jetworking` can be browsed at [https://jamitlabs.github.io/Jetworking](https://jamitlabs.github.io/Jetworking).
-Also, simple sample usage instructions are given over there.
+Simple sample usage instructions are also given over there.

-The documentation is split into multiple parts representing the main module (`Jetworking`) and the different sub modules:
+The documentation is split into different parts, covering the main module (`Jetworking`) as well as the different submodules:

 | Name | Description | Documentation Coverage |
 | ---  | ----------- | ------------- |
 | `Jetworking` | The **base library**, defining fundamental types and protocols and providing basic HTTP networking functionality, in particular encompassing the common HTTP methods. | <img src="https://jamitlabs.github.io/Jetworking/badge.svg" alt="Documentation Coverage"> |
 | `DataTransfer` | A module containing functionality concerning **uploading and downloading**. | <img src="https://jamitlabs.github.io/Jetworking/Modules/DataTransfer/badge.svg" alt="Documentation Coverage"> |

-A very simple **iOS example project** demonstrating basic use of Jetworking is available in the [Example folder](/Example).
+A very simple **iOS sample project** demonstrating basic use of Jetworking is available in the [Sample Project folder](/Sample Project).

 ## Contributing

-We welcome everyone to work with us together delivering helpful tooling to our open source community.
-Feel free to create an issue to ask questions, give feedback, report bugs or share your new feature ideas.
+We welcome everyone to work with us together, delivering helpful tooling to our open source community.
+Feel free to create an issue to ask questions, give feedback, report bugs or share your ideas for new features.

 Before creating pull requests, please ensure that you have created a related issue ticket.

-When posting a pull request with changes to the `public` / `open` interfaces and / or their documentation, make sure to run `make generate-docs` before.
+When creating a pull request with changes to the `public` / `open` interfaces and / or their documentation, make sure to update the documentation by running `make generate-docs` before.
 For further information, refer to the [Documentation Guide](/Documentation).

 ## License